 - Consider your milk.
 Avid dairy drinkers may find it difficult to imagine that the benign milk carton is harbouring a dark secret.
 But the truth is, cows don't automatically produce milk.
 Like all mammals, cows only lactate after giving birth.
 To sustain high milk flow dairy cows are impregnated each year.
 The resultant newborn calves are taken from their grieving mothers and the cows’ milk harvested for human consumption.
 Close to 1 million unwanted dairy calves are slaughtered each year at around 5 days of age.
 Given the ethics of this practice it’s not surprising that soy milks, oat milks, rice milks and other dairy alternatives are gaining popularity among caring consumers.

-- Fill out a feedback form and urge your local supermarket to end their support of factory-farmed meat and eggs in favour of more humane alternatives.
+- Send a feedback email urging your local supermarket to end their support of factory-farmed meat and eggs in favour of more humane alternatives.

 - Spare a thought for lab animals.
 Millions of animals suffer immensely in needless product testing experiments.
 Look for household cleaning products and cosmetics that are not tested on animals.
 For more details visit Choose Cruelty Free.

 - Pick a family outing that is kind to animals.
 Avoid supporting events such as rodeos, exotic animal circuses and horse races—which behind the scenes force animals into a life of suffering and intense confinement.
 Try visiting an animal-free circus, farm sanctuary, or go to the movies or the museum instead!

 On the Road

 - Look up the telephone numbers of your local animal rescue centres, and keep these handy in case you encounter injured wildlife.
 If you find a dead or injured kangaroo or wallaby by the roadside, remember to check whether there is a joey in her pouch.